Year of Call: 2007

 Areas of Work

-Ben currently appears in both the Magistrates’ and Crown Courts, for both the prosecution and defence.
-He is building his defence practice and has experience representing both adults and youths.
-Ben is quickly developing a practice representing particularly vulnerable defendants and has experience of conducting trials where an intermediary is required.
+Ben has experience of representing both youths and adults from first appearance through to trial.
+Ben has developed a practice representing particularly vulnerable defendants and has experience of conducting trials where an intermediary is required.

 Defendant acquitted after trial of two domestic assaults.
 The defendant was assisted throughout by an intermediary.